The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 Wheels

-Both the Standard Range Plus and Long Range versions come with 18’’ Aero Wheels as standard
+Both the base model and Long Range versions come with 18’’ Aero Wheels as standard

 The Performance model has 20” Uberturbine Wheels as standard.
 No further wheel options available.